yoyoyokith2424/Voice-Controlled-Mobile-Robot-for-Task-Execution/README.md

 ## Overview

-This project is a voice-controlled autonomous robot that uses _ESP32_ and _Google Alexa.
-The robot can navigate via **Google Maps, avoid obstacles using **ultrasonic sensors, and handle objects with a \*\*servo mechanism_.
+This project is a voice-controlled autonomous robot that uses _ESP32_ and _Alexa.
+The robot can navigate via Google Maps, avoid obstacles using ultrasonic sensors, and handle objects with a servo mechanism_.
 It is designed for tasks such as home automation, industrial applications, autonomous delivery, and surveillance.

 ## Features